Salesforce

 Details

-The Simcenter Testlab Neo Process Designer is used to create custom step-by-step analyses that can encompass multiple steps:
+The Simcenter Testlab Neo Process Designer is used to create custom step-by-step analyses that can encompass multiple steps as shown in Figure 1:

 • Processes can start with raw time data and/or spectrums/orders/FRFs etc